MilioPeralta/Lawn-mowers/README.md

 # Lawn-mowers

-All the developement is located in the folder : src > main
+All the developement (using SDK 1.8) is located in the folder : src > main

 All the tests (using JUnit4) are located in the folder : src > test